hugheylab/seeker/readme.md

 [![R-CMD-check](https://github.com/hugheylab/seeker/workflows/R-CMD-check/badge.svg)](https://github.com/hugheylab/seeker/actions)

 `seeker` is an R package for fetching and processing sequencing data, especially RNA-seq data.
-Hopefully it helps you get what you're after before the day you die.
+Hopefully it helps you get what you're after, before the day you die.

 ## Installation